| |

 Maggie's Loup, Kirklands and Queen's Head.
 Gullane No.1 opens with a modest par 4, then the course meanders up the hill to the

 379 yard 2nd (Windygate) and as the name suggests is often out of reach in two.
-The 3rd (site of the racecourse in 1798) is a
+The 3rd site of the racecourse in 1799 which is

 Darwin, the distinguished writer described as " One of the best views in golf - atop of Gullane Hill."